Hjorthmedh/RGCmorphology/ms/intro.md

 could identify one of their unknown six types.
 As a control, as both datasets included samples of CB2 and Cdh3 RGCs we first checked whether features were consistent between the two laboratories.
-However, we found significant between-laboratory differences in these two types of neuron.
+However, we found significant between-laboratory differences in the magnitudes and distributions of key features.
 This discrepancy prevented us from further comparing the two datasets together.

 Finally, in this work we have predicted RGC identify based solely upon the morphological features of the soma and dendrites; further